NiltonDuarte/python-artifactory-dependency-confusion-patch/README.md

 The strategy of this application is to *reserve the name on the public repository* to prevent it from being taken by a malicious actor and used as an attack vector.
 If the name is already taken, it can optionally send a notification to a Slack webhook.

 The application leverages the Artifactory [webhook](https://jfrog.com/help/r/jfrog-platform-administration-documentation/predefined-webhooks) for `deployed` events to reserve the name.

+Name reservation is done by publish a useless library with the same name into the python public repository with version `0.0.0`

 The package is meant to be used on an application that receives the Artifactory webhook `POST` request and send the JSON content to the library, as in the usage example.